Learning Task Embeddings for Teamwork Adaptation in Multi-Agent Reinforcement Learning: Experimental Evaluation

 \subsection{Baselines}

-\textbf{No MATE (fine-tune)}: For the fine-tune baseline, we train MARL agents without any task embeddings in the training task and fine-tune in testing tasks for further $\Ntest$ timesteps.
+\textbf{No MATE (fine-tune)}: For the fine-tune baseline, we train MARL agents without any task embeddings in the training task and fine-tune in testing tasks for further $\Ntest$ time steps.
 This baseline allows us to evaluate the benefits of task embeddings for teamwork adaptation.

-\textbf{No MATE (scratch)}: For the scratch baseline, we train MARL agents without any task embeddings only in the testing tasks for $\Ntest$ timesteps.
+\textbf{No MATE (scratch)}: For the scratch baseline, we train MARL agents without any task embeddings only in the testing tasks for $\Ntest$ time steps.
 This baseline allows us to distinguish adaptation settings where prior training in potentially simpler tasks can improve returns in testing tasks from cases of negative transfer where prior training hurts the performance of agents in the testing tasks.

+We further highlight that the policies of all agents, including both baselines, contain GRU networks such that an implicit task embedding can be learned through the hidden state of the recurrent network.